wareya/FunkshunL/README.md

 # Design

 FunkshunL is a tape language (like brainfuck) with no looping primitives.
 The only control flow primitives skip over the singular next instruction.
 Function calls exist, but only execute a single instruction in a statically-created function state object, rather than actually "calling a function".
-Also, this statically-created function state object is created at the call site, not the definition site.
+Also, this statically-created function state object is created at the **call site**, not the definition site.

+This means that if you want a function to actually call, you need to write `cal myfunc` however many times there are instructions in the function... except that wouldn't work because each **call site** has its own function state object, so you have to wrap it in another function first and then call that instead.
+(Functions loop when they finish running, except for main, which does not loop.)

+The purpose of this is to make it so that you can't actually loop.

 Memory cells are 32-bit signed integers and there are 2^16 of them.